facebook/react-native-website/website/blog/2024-10-23-The-New-Architecture-is-Here.md

 The updated Native Renderer now stores the view hierarchy in an immutable tree structure.
 This means that the UI is stored in a way that cannot be changed directly, allowing for thread-safe processing of updates.
 This allows it to handle multiple in-progress trees, each representing a different version of the user interface.
 As a result, updates can be rendered in the background without blocking the UI (such as during transitions) or on the main thread (in response to user input).

 By supporting multiple threads, React can interrupt a low-priority update to render an urgent one, such as those generated by user inputs, and then resume the low-priority update as needed.
 The new renderer can also read layout information synchronously and across different threads.
-This enables background computation for low-priority updates and synchronous reads when needed, such as repositioning a tooltip with useLayoutEffect.
+This enables background computation for low-priority updates and synchronous reads when needed, such as repositioning a tooltip.

 Finally, rewriting the renderer in C++ allows it to be shared across all platforms.
 This ensures that the same code runs on iOS, Android, Windows, macOS, and any other React Native-supported platform, providing consistent rendering capabilities without needing re-implementation for each platform.

 This is a significant step towards our [Many Platform Vision](/blog/2021/08/26/many-platform-vision).
-For example, View Flattening was Android only optimisation to avoid deep layout trees.
+For example, View Flattening was an Android-only optimisation to avoid deep layout trees.
 The new renderer, with shared C++ core, [brings this feature to iOS](https://github.com/reactwg/react-native-new-architecture/discussions/110).
-This optimisation is automatic and does not require a setup, it comes for free with the shared renderer.
+This optimisation is automatic and does not require setup, it comes for free with the shared renderer.

 With these changes, React Native now fully supports Concurrent React features like Suspense and Transitions, making it easier to build complex user interfaces that respond quickly to user input without jank, delays, or visual jumps.
 In the future, we will leverage these new capabilities to bring more improvements to built-in components such as FlatList and TextInput.

-Popular libraries like [reanimated](https://docs.swmansion.com/react-native-reanimated/) are already taking advantage of the New Renderer:
+Popular libraries like [Reanimated](https://docs.swmansion.com/react-native-reanimated/) are already taking advantage of the New Renderer:

 > “Reanimated 4, currently in development, introduces a new animation engine that works directly with the New Renderer, allowing it to handle animations and manage layout across different threads.
 The New Renderer’s design is what truly enables these features to be built without relying on numerous workarounds.
 Moreover, because it’s implemented in C++ and shared across platforms, large portions of Reanimated can be written once, reducing platform-specific issues, minimizing the codebase, and streamlining adoption for out-of-tree platforms.”
 >